apollographql/apollo-server/README.md

 ## Getting started

-GraphQL Server is super-easy to set up.
-Just npm-install graphql-server-<variant>, write a GraphQL schema, and then use one of the following snippets to get started.
+GraphQL Server is super easy to set up.
+Just `npm-install graphql-server-<variant>`, write a GraphQL schema, and then use one of the following snippets to get started.
 For more info, read the [GraphQL Server docs](http://dev.apollodata.com/tools/graphql-server/index.html).

 ### Installation